Janette-Le/janette-le.github.io/index.md

 > **[Project Link](https://github.com/Janette-Le/R-Singapore-housing-price/blob/main/README.md)**\
 > **Tableau**\
 > **R - Multiple linear regression - Stepbackward - LASSO - PCR - Classification tree**
-> <p align="justify"> The number of planned private residential units is increasing from 2018 to 2019.
-Also, there is an increasing number of private residential units sold by developers, which imperatives for developers to be able to compete for these buyers by staying attractive in the market.
-The outcome of this project aims to provide models for developers to price their condominiums according to its variables.
-The two models selected are Classification Tree and Multiple Regression Model.
-Developers can price their new condominiums based on results of the model application.</p>
+> <p align="justify"> This project aims to provide insights and outcomes by analyzing using past data of private residential units, specifically condominiums in Singapore.
+The factors that affect customer's willingness to buy include the area of the flats, whether it’s a resale or new sale, leasehold of the flat, completion year, et cetera.<br>
+Developers can use these insights to make pricing decisions for both resale and new flats from observing the willingness to pay of buyers based on historical data.</p>

 <img src="images/R-2.png?raw=true"/>

 ---